sara-sabr/ITStrategy/_pages/en/it-picture-medium-term.md

 The APM maps applications to business lines services, providing them with key metrics on the overall health of such services.

 Business lines performance metrics are used as benchmark and the accountability of IT's impact to ESDC's mandate is shared.

-IITB's device provisioning division (e.g. laptops) provides transparent metrics on their stocks availability, providing business lines (including CFOB) with valuable insights on their ability to fulfill ESDC employee needs.